phodal/awesome-iot/README.md

 * [Paho](http://www.eclipse.org/paho) - The Paho project provides open-source client implementations of MQTT and MQTT-SN messaging protocols aimed at new, existing, and emerging applications for Machine‑to‑Machine (M-2-M) and Internet of Things (IoT).
 * [Smart.js ★ 487 ⧗ 0](https://github.com/cesanta/smart.js) - Embedded Javascript engine for C/C++ with networking, file, database and device interfaces
 * **[Toit ★ 961 ⧗ 67](https://toit.io/)** - The Toit platform combines the functionality of serving your devices in a robust, resilient way, and letting you have control over your devices and your data, as well as ready-to-use over-the-air firmware and application updates on your network-connected embedded devices.
+* [ThingsOn MQTT Bench](https://github.com/volkanalkilic/ThingsOn.MQTT.Bench) - ThingsOn MQTT Bench is a simple Cross-platform .NET Core benchmark tool for MQTT brokers.
+It measures the maximum number of messages that can be sent to the broker in a specified amount of time.
+* [MQTT File Uploader](https://github.com/volkanalkilic/Mqtt-File-Uploader) - MQTT File Uploader is a simple Cross-platform .NET Core application that watches local directories for changes and uploads new or modified files to an MQTT broker.

 ## Voice